laurentiu-racovcen/bittorrent-protocol-simulation/README.md

 **1.** Receives all clients' shared files information and stores it in the `"files_info"` vector.
 After receiving the information of a client, it sends an `"ACK"` message back to the client.

 **2.** Processes all the incoming messages, depending on the message code:
 - `"CLIENT_REQUEST_CODE"` - means that the message is a client request of a file's information (segment hashes and swarm).
-If the tracker has the requested file in its `"files_info"` vector, sends the file's information and marks the source client as peer of the requested file.
+If the tracker has the requested file in its `"files_info"` vector, it sends the file's information and marks the source client as peer of the requested file.
 - `"FINISHED_DOWNLOAD_FILE_CODE"` - means that the message's source client finished downloading a certain file (the file name is located in the `"content"` field of the message).
 The tracker removes the client from the file's peers list and adds it to the file's seeds list.
 - `"FINISHED_ALL_DOWNLOADS_CODE"` - means that the message's source client finished downloading all of its wanted files.
 When receiving this code, it inserts the source client rank into the `finished_clients` set.
 If the `finished_clients`'s size is the same as the number of clients, the tracker sends to all the clients a message with the `ALL_CLIENTS_FINISHED_DOWNLOADING_CODE` code.